 It is worth noting that in order to accomplish the statistical computing for large $p$ under the R environment in high speed, we programmed the generation of random numbers and most loops into C functions such that we utilized ``.C()'' routine to call those C functions from R. However, the computation of the two types of statistics involves the fitting of the $p$ node-wise regressions.
 As a consequence, the simulation for large $p$ still requires a large amount of computation time.
-For instance, out of 1000 simulations, one simulation had taken more than 6 hours to complete the computation as $p=1500$ and $n=300$.
 In order to overcome this time-consuming issue, the computation in this numerical study was undertaken with the assistance of the supercomputer Raijin at the NCI National Facility systems supported by the Australian Government.
 The supercomputer Raijin comprises 57,864 cores, which helped us parallel process a large number of simulations simultaneously.

 From Tables \ref{tb:p100}--\ref{tb:p1500}, we observe that, for both KMB and SKMB procedures, the overall differences between the empirical coverage rates and the corresponding nominal levels are small, which demonstrates that the KMB and SKMB procedures can provide accurate approximations to the distributions of $n^{1/2}|\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}}|_\infty$ and $n^{1/2}|\widehat{\bD}^{-1}(\widehat{\bOmega}_{\mathcal{S}}-\bOmega_{\mathcal{S}})|_\infty$, respectively.
 Also note that the coverage rates improve as $n$ increases.
 And, our results are robust to the temporal dependence parameter $\rho$, which indicates the proposed procedures are adaptive to time dependent observations.